-With the sun overhead Pedro exhales a lungful of smoke, passes the pipe on, and goes back to checking the group’s food supplies in his bag.
-“I’m so high” Molly says amused as she gazes around […]
+FacebookTwitterStumbleUponTumblrRedditThis was originally written for The Mainland Trading Post.
+With the sun overhead Pedro exhales a lungful of smoke, passes the pipe on, and goes back to checking the group’s food supplies in his […]

-It’s eight o’clock in the morning, and the panorama of a bend in the Peruvian Sacred Valley of the Incas is majestic under the days early rays.
-From the patch of grass outside our mountainside […]
+FacebookTwitterStumbleUponTumblrReddit It’s eight o’clock in the morning and the panorama of a bend in the Peruvian sacred valley of the Incas is majestic under the days early rays.
+From the patch of grass outside our […]

 We still look for order, meaning and logic whilst on drugs, just in a different conception; we aren’t necessarily free on acid, we’re still the same machines computing the same data, but in a new way.
 Acid can make the old conventions we live by seem silly, but it does not always provide alternatives.

 Reality has seemed so petty at times afterwards.
 The feeling I had transcends the heights and limits of beauty and truth, at once amplifying them and making them seem ridiculous at the same time, or so normal they seem ridiculous.